smsconnect/coopDonutGraph/README.md

 # coopDonutGraph

 ##Description
-An interactive article made for the RIT Media Science app.
+An interactive article made for the RIT Media Sciences app.
 The article features a 'donut graph' (pie graph that is hollow) which shows the different industries in which SMS students get co-ops.

 Users can interact with the graph to display the percentage of SMS students that find a co-op in that industry.
 Interface and interaction animations are built with JavaScript and D3.js (a JavaScript visualization library).